luciotato/waitfor/README.md

-Note: Exceptions will be catched as expected. db methods (db.select,db.execute) will be called with this=db
+Note: Exceptions will be catched as expected. db methods (db.select, db.execute) will be called with this=db

 DNS example